-Our locations in Fulton and Central Square are accepting new patients.
+Our location in Fulton is accepting new patients.

 Oswego Health conveniently provides primary care services in locations throughout Oswego County.